gchchung/Diploscapter_pachys/telomere_detection/README.md

 To graph the most frequently occurring repeats at the ends of long reads, our algorithm runs TideHunter again on full-length reads and parses through the output.
 Only the top ```r``` repeat patterns represented in the first and last 1000 bps of reads are considered.
 The user provides a length window ```n``` for which occupancies will be graphed.
 Finally, our algorithm captures the occupancy patterns in the first ```n``` bps, last ```n``` bps, and the middle of all reads longer than ```2*n```, then graphs these patterns.

-The user should scan the graphed occupancy patterns to determine if the stranded occupancy and log-normal occupancy can be observed for any repeat - these should be noted and tested further (eg. by FISH).
+The user should then scan the graphed occupancy patterns to determine if the stranded occupancy and log-normal occupancy can be observed for any repeat - these should be noted and tested further (eg. by FISH).

 ![image](https://github.com/gchchung/Diploscapter_pachys/assets/69369525/8366e17a-348b-4b44-b584-380ae60c4c9a)